 A CBC shows Hgb 13.3 g/dL, Hct 40%, MCV 85 fL, platelet count 244,400/microliter, and WBC count 9070/microliter with differential count of 65 segs, 3 bands, 22 lymphs, 9 monos, and 1 baso.
 Serum chemistries show sodium 143 mmol/L, potassium 4.3 mmol/L, chloride 107 mmol/L, CO2 27 mmol/L, creatinine 1.0 mg/dL, and glucose 110 mg/dL.
 The HBsAg test is negative.
 She is rubella immune.
 CMV IgG titer is increased, but CMV IgM is not increased.
 Toxoplasma and HSV I and II titers are not increased.
-Her HIV EIA test is positive, with the Western blot assay as shown in lane A:
+Her initial screening HIV EIA test is positive, with a positive confirmatory EIA test.

 Why should the HIV test be ordered in this case?

 It is recommended that all pregnant women be tested for HIV because the congenital transmission of HIV can be reduced with intervention.
 The HIV test is perhaps the best test in the laboratory, based upon sensitivity and specificity, over 99% in most studies.

 What is the test sensitivity and specificity calculate from the information given above?